ionic-team/demo-authconnect-azureb2c/README.md

 ## Implementation Details

 This is a modified version of the Ionic `blank` starter project.
-Major components include:
+Major portions of the code include:

 * The Home page (`src/app/home`).
 Displays the signed-in user's details (retrieved from Azure).
 Includes a button to log out of the app.
 * The Login page (`src/app/login`).
 Protects the Home page from unauthorized access.
 User must sign in first via this page using Auth Connect.